AvaTell/Spring/README.md

 ## Content
-All content, as of August 10, 2018 is currently under Public Domain and not copywritten.
+All content, as of September 14, 2018 is currently under Public Domain and not copywritten.
 This may change in the future.

 ## License
 This project is licensed under the MIT License.
 Please see the [LICENSE](LICENSE) for more details.